WeruLux/lp/README.md

 WeruLux is built for travelers, airlines, and corporations who understand that human performance depends on biological rhythm — not just logistics.
 The platform delivers neuroadaptive, real-time, biologically personalized recommendations before, during, and after every flight.

-Incorporated in Japan · Tokyo | Dubai · Est. 2026
+Established in Japan · Tokyo | Dubai · Est. 2026

 ---